wireapp/wire-server/docs/src/developer/developer/coding-style.md

 - `/libs/imports` (there is some ongoing debate whether that exception should be removed, though.)
 - `/libs/wire-api` (compiling wire-api takes longer, and there was a small majority in favor of testing serialization here, not (only) in golden tests.)

+All libraries that are or want to be on hackage also cannot depend on `/libs/import`, namely:

+- `/libs/http2-manager`-
+- `/libs/hscim`

 `string-conversions` is forbidden for production code, since some of the transformations throw impure exceptions (notably `ByteString` to `Text`).
 It's ok to use it in test code.